Universal Psychology Postdoctoral Directory

 Application Instructions

-Deadline for applications is Friday, December 8, 2023.
+There is flexibility in the start date as we have an unexpected current opening.
+However, we plan to interview for the upcoming year.
 Interviews will be completed virtually for this training year.
 Interested candidates are encouraged to submit the following: 1.
 Cover letter 2.
 Curriculum Vitae 3.
 Graduate School Transcript (does not need to be an official transcript) 4.
 Three (3) Letters of Recommendation 5.
 De-identified sample child comprehensive assessment report Applications can be submitted through e-mail to: Robyn Mehlenbeck, PhD at rmehlenb@gmu.edu or Alison Senold, MA at asenold@gmu.edu

 New Search